rosario/rosario.github.com/_posts/2012-06-04-html5-video-streaming-over-websockets-using-pusher.md

 The first problem lies in the way images are encoded, they are Base64 images.
 Ideally we could send binary data over a websocket.
 Pusher also has a rate limit on the number of messages per second.

 Can we use websockets for video streaming?
-No with this setup, after all it was just an experiment.
+Not with this setup, after all it was just an experiment.

 Source Code and Credits